christopher-besch/homepage/articles/24_new_homepage/new_homepage.md

 In 2021 I thought Gatsby and quickly regretted my choice.
 The framework forced me to look for Gatsby-specific solutions to general web-problems.
 After considering Next.js, Vue.js and the likes I chose to <s>create my own framework</s> use no framework whatsoever.
-This is what I came up with:
+I reimplemented my homepage, the very website you're currently on, and came up with this:

 <HalfImage full={true} src="dirs.webp" />